SalesConnection/Caction-Support/docs/Assist_Check_Out.md

 - **How to assist check out?**<br>

   **Enable Assist Check Out**<br>
-  1. You need to **enable** the assist check out in the system to perform further action.
+  1. Please ensure you have permission for the **Assist Check Out** feature.
+If you do, you may skip to the next section.
 To enable assist check out, go to desktop site navigation bar > User Management > User Account Customisation (UAC).<br>
      **Open UAC Page Here:** [https://salesconnection.my/manageuac](https://salesconnection.my/manageuac)<br>

      <p align="center">